 To be the preferred partner for the delivery of cost-effective training and developmental programmes in ICTs and telecommunications in the Commonwealth and beyond.

 The PDT programme is available to all telecommunications and ICT entities, including government ministries and agencies, regulatory bodies, fixed and mobile operators and broadcasters from any country.
-In return for their membership contribution, those organisations are entitled to access the following three main programmes of assistance:
+In return for their membership contribution, those organisations are entitled to access the following two forms of assistance:

 - PDT Bilateral Programme: bespoke training, consulting and attachment programmes developed in response to members’ internal needs and delivered in-house;

-- PDT International Programme: HR4ICT, an annual conference addressing human resource management challenges in the ICT sector.
+- PDT International Programme: HR&ICT, an annual conference addressing human resource management challenges in the ICT sector.

 As a global partnership for collaboration and exchange, the PDT is funded through annual financial contributions from its members, and training is procured through a competitive bidding process.
 The programme is managed by a dedicated team of project managers and officers within the CTO.